 Links with primary schools – This sounds simple to anyone not in education but it can be a tricky to coordinate.
-It would be wise to use this new lockdown when key staff may have time they didn’t before to meet over Zoom to help plan a transition that prepares students for Year 7 by building on the vocabulary they already have.
+The simplest way is to collaborate directly and so meeting over Zoom (or an equivalent platform that suits your need) can really help.
+This way of working together helps plan a transition that prepares students for Year 7 by building on the vocabulary they already have.
 This may also serve the purpose of reassuring students in an uncertain time about the next big step they are about to take.

-Transition – It seems likely that the current Year 6 will not be able to engage in a ‘normal’ transition again this academic year.
-There are ways to use this to schools’ advantage by holding a sequence of virtual events that engage parents.
+Transition – Raising awareness in the home is a good starting point and many schools now hold a sequence of events that engage parents in advance of the transition to Secondary.
 This way schools can set high expectations and let parents – and students know – that literacy is important as outlined in the Bridging the Word Gap at Transition: The Oxford Language Report 2020.
 My Trust for the last two years has based transition days around a book.
 This worked wonders for our reading school status; the students bought into the culture of the Trust before they had officially started.
 We plan to build on that this year by extending that focus to subject terminology.

 What about in History?